Atlas Mountains: Flora and fauna

 A male Barbary lion photographed in Algeria by Alfred Edward Pease in 1893.

 Mixed forest (Atlas cedar, oaks, ash trees) in the Blidean Atlas (a part of the Tell Atlas), South of Algiers.

+The Atlas poppy derives its name and origin from the Atlas Mountains in Morocco.

 Flora in the mountains include the Atlas cedar, evergreen oak and many semi-evergreen oaks such as the Algerian oak.
 In areas that receive more rainfall, like the Kabylie range, cork oaks, arbutus (cane apple), heather shrub, rockroses and lavender can be found.

 Animals that live in the area include the Barbary macaque (misnamed as the Barbary ape), Barbary leopard, Barbary stag, Barbary sheep, Atlas Mountain badger, Cuvier's gazelle, North African boar, striped hyena, red fox, northern bald ibis, Algerian nuthatch, dipper, and Atlas mountain viper.

 Many animals used to inhabit the Atlas mountains such as the Atlas bear, North African elephant, North African aurochs, bubal hartebeest and Atlas wild ass, but these subspecies are all extinct.
 Barbary lions are currently extinct in the wild, but descendants exist in captivity.